Tony Coton: Watford

-Birmingham were relegated from the First Division at the end of the next season, but Coton found his way back into the top flight with a transfer to Watford, for a sum of £300,000.
+Birmingham were relegated from the First Division at the end of the following season, but Coton found his way back into the top flight with a transfer to Watford, for a sum of £300,000.
 He soon replaced Steve Sherwood in Watford's goal and at the end of his second full season at Vicarage Road he won the Hornets' Player of the Season and Display of the Season awards, the latter for a clean sheet against Liverpool.
 He remained with the club even after their relegation from the First Division in 1988.
 He went on to become Watford Player of the Season for an unprecedented third time in 1989–90.
 Coton later became the second player to be inducted into Watford's Hall of Fame, behind club legend Luther Blissett.

 Manchester City

 Before the start of the 1990–91 season, Coton was bought for just under £1 million by Manchester City manager Howard Kendall.
 At the time, he was one of the most expensive goalkeepers to be signed by any British club.
 He went on to win the City Player of the Year award in both the 1991–92 and 1993–94 seasons.
-They finished fifth in the First Division during his first two seasons at Maine Road and ninth in the first season Premier League.
+They finished fifth in the First Division during his first two seasons at Maine Road and ninth in the Premier League's first season.
 However, they dipped to 16th in 1993–94 and 17th in 1994–95, although he remained first-choice goalkeeper under subsequent managers Peter Reid and Brian Horton.

 Manchester United

 Coton's time at Manchester City was cut short by injury in 1995, and the signing of Eike Immel.
 In January 1996, he moved across the city to Manchester United for £500,000, a record fee for a transfer between United and City, to be understudy to Peter Schmeichel.
-He never played a first team game for United and made the substitutes bench only once although during a time where only three substitutes could be named.
+He never played a first team game for United and made the substitutes bench only once although during a time when only three substitutes could be named.
 In his short time at Old Trafford he was part of the squad that won the FA Cup and the Premier League title.
 In the summer he would transfer to Sunderland after just six months with United, for a fee of £600,000.